East Stroudsburg Area School District

-East Stroudsburg Area School District is a large, rural public school district located in Monroe and Pike Counties the Poconos of northeast Pennsylvania.
-The District is one of the 500 public school districts of Pennsylvania.
+East Stroudsburg Area School District (ESASD) is a large, rural public school district located in Monroe and Pike Counties in the Pocono Mountain region of Northeastern Pennsylvania.
+The district is one of the 500 public school districts of Pennsylvania.
 East Stroudsburg Area School District encompasses approximately 214 sqmi.
-The district's headquarters are located on North Courtland Street in the Borough of East Stroudsburg.
+The district's headquarters are located on North Courtland Street in East Stroudsburg, Pennsylvania.